anebz/cloud/Accreditations/aws_solutions_associate.md

 Integrate the on-premises network to AWS, used for hybrid cloud storage, on-premises systems are kept.
 Enables Active Directory users to deploy storage on their workstations as a drive.

 * File Gateway: supports a file interface into S3, and you get a virtual software appliance on-prem.
 Supports protocols NFS and SMB.
 Don't use S3 API to access data moved to S3
-* Volume Gateway: cloud-backed storage volumes that you can mount as iSCSI devices from on-prem servers.
+* Volume Gateway: cloud-backed storage volumes that you can mount as iSCSI devices from on-prem servers, uses EBS volumes
-  - Cached volumes: store data in S3, copy of frequently accessed subsets on-prem
+  - Cached volumes: store data in S3, copy of frequently accessed subsets on-prem. used if you need access to the frequently accessed data subsets locally
-  - Stored volumes: store data on-prem, asynchronously backup snapshots to S3
+  - Stored volumes: store data on-prem, asynchronously backup snapshots to S3. used if you need low-latency access to your entire dataset
-* Tape Gateway: archive backup to Glacier
+* Tape Gateway: archive backup to Glacier, supports iSCSI

 > Data migration